menu

 Friant is a decidedly white-collar town, with fully 96.15% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Friant is a town of service providers, managers, and professionals.
 There are especially a lot of people living in Friant who work in management occupations (36.26%), law enforcement and fire fighting (17.58%), and teaching (15.93%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 17.58% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Friant telecommute to their jobs.
+Overall, about 17.58% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle